marcoparello/CTF-Writeups/US-Cyber-Games-Beginner-Game-Room/Web/Hunt.md

 ![](../images/hunt-part-5.png)

 The robot moves around the web page.
 However, I do not see a flag.
 So I open Edge DevTools again to see if there is any flag hidden in the sources of the website.
-I notice `robot.js` on the sources page of DevTools, so I click on it and scroll through it when I notice:
+I notice `robot.js` on the sources page of DevTools, so, I click on it and scroll through it when I notice:

 ![](../images/hunt-part-6.png)